The Ising dual-reflection interface: $\mathbb{Z}_4$ symmetry and Majorana strong zero modes: Introduction

 \section{Introduction}

-Over the past decade, our understanding of symmetries has significantly evolved, providing deep new insights into what constitutes a symmetry and how it constrains physical observables.
-This modern approach has unified various aspects of complex physical systems, leading to new concepts such as higher-form, higher-group, non-invertible, and multipole symmetries --- for reviews see for example \cite{nandkishore2019fractons, pretko2020fracton, mcgreevy2023generalized, shao2023s, gomes2023introduction, bhardwaj2024lectures, luo2024lecture, gromov2024colloquium, schafer2024ictp}.
-These rapid developments also led to deeper thinking about anomalies and general constraints that follow from them.
+Over the past decade, our understanding of symmetries has evolved significantly, providing deep new insights into what constitutes a symmetry and how it constrains physical observables.
+This modern approach has unified various aspects of complex physical systems, leading to the new concept of generalized symmetries, for reviews see for example \cite{nandkishore2019fractons, pretko2020fracton, mcgreevy2023generalized, shao2023s, gomes2023introduction, bhardwaj2024lectures, luo2024lecture, gromov2024colloquium, schafer2024ictp}.
+Alongside symmetries, dualities play an important role for our theoretical understanding of a wide range of physics.
+Dualities relate two distinct theories that nonetheless yield identical physical predictions.
+A prototypical example is the duality of the transverse field Ising chain - the famous Kramers-Wannier duality which relates a ferromagnet to a paramagnet.
+While often complementary to each other, the notions of symmetry and duality can become intertwined within the recent more general understanding of symmetry.
+In particular, it has been shown that the Kramers-Wannier duality transformation can be implemented by a non-invertible operator that commutes with the Ising Hamiltonian at criticality.

-In this paper we design and investigate an interface between Kramers-Wannier duals of the paradigmatic transverse field Ising model.
-Most of the existing investigations of interfaces between such dual regions concentrated on so-called Kramers-Wannier non-invertible defects and their fusion rules that emerge at criticality and beyond \cite{PhysRevLett.93.070601, grimm2002spectrum, frohlich2007duality, aasen2016topological, PhysRevB.94.115125, seiberg2024majorana, seiberg2024non}, for a recent review see \cite{carqueville2023topological}.
-Such defects are topological because the properties of the model do not depend on their precise locations: the defects can be moved with no energy cost by a local unitary operator.
-Great progress has recently been achieved in the microscopic lattice realization.
-In particular, Refs. \cite{aasen2016topological,seiberg2024majorana, seiberg2024non} investigated a non-invertible Kramers-Wannier symmetry and explicitly constructed corresponding topological defects and their fusion rules in the two-dimensional classical Ising model and the equivalent quantum one-dimensional spin chain.